puerco/bnd/README.md

 Create a new bundle by signing and bundling an attestation and its verification
 material:

-	bind attestation --out=bundle.json att.intoto.json
+	bind statement --out=bundle.json statement.intoto.json

-Inspect the new bundle:
+Inspect the resulting bundle:

 	bind inspect bundle.json

 Available Commands:
-  attestation bind attestation: binds an attestation into a signed bundle completion  Generate the autocompletion script for the specified shell extract     extract data from sigstore bundles help        Help about any command inspect     prints useful information about a bundle push        push pushes an attestation or bundle to github or an OCI registry verify      Verifies a bundle signature version     Prints the version
+  commit      attests to data of a commit completion  Generate the autocompletion script for the specified shell extract     extract data from sigstore bundles help        Help about any command inspect     prints useful information about a bundle predicate   packs a new attestation into a bundle from a JSON predicate push        push pushes an attestation or bundle to github or an OCI registry statement   bind statement: binds an in-toto attestation in a signed bundle verify      Verifies a bundle signature version     Prints the version